 Below are some considerations for you:

-- It appears to be common that large corporations often let a slight bias towards opening a branch office, while most SMEs companies are more likely to choose a subsidiary or a representative office.
+- It appears to be common that large corporations often let a slight bias towards opening a branch office, while most SMEs companies are more likely to choose a subsidiary or a representative office in Hong Kong.

 - Branch office and subsidiary are in line with those engaging in profit-earning activities.
 However, the disadvantages of these two are their continuing compliance obligations namely audited accounts, filing annual return and tax returns, AGMs, etc.

 - Both branch office and subsidiary company bear no difference in the tax rates applied.
-Both are taxed as locally incorporated companies in the jurisdiction where would be established.
+Both are taxed as locally incorporated companies in Hong Kong.

 - Representative offices act as a temporary vehicle.
 Despite the fact that it is not taxed by virtue of its non-profit making nature and less subject to compliance requirements than other business structures, it cannot generate any revenue for the foreign parent company.